 Through mindful meditation, individuals are learning to become ever-present within their own realities.
 Mindful meditation offers a plethora of benefits including decreased stress, an enhanced ability to deal with illness, decreased depressive symptoms, and improved general health.

-Music therapy is another one of the therapies for mental health.
+Music therapy is another one of the therapies for mental health at our treatment center in Los Angeles.
 This type of therapy is the utilization of both music and musical elements by an accredited musical therapist to promote, maintain, and reestablish emotional, physical, and mental health.
 Because of music’s many qualities, it can be used to help treat a variety of issues from dealing with mental, behavioral, or emotional problems to relieving stress.
 Music therapy has even been shown to treat anxiety and depression.
 Current studies continue to show that music therapy can be successful in treating chemical dependency.

 Psychodrama employs guided dramatic action to examine problems or issues raised by an individual or a group.
 Through utilizing experiential methods, sociometry, role theory, and group dynamics, psychodrama helps individuals discover new insights and integration on cognitive, affective, and behavioral levels.
 Psychodrama can also provide clarity on issues as well as increasing emotional and physical health.
 It can even help a person enhancer his or her ability to learn and develop new skill sets.